brean/svelte-gamepad-virtual-joystick/README.md

 ## Sources
 based code from
  - https://github.com/arturcarvalho/svelte-gamepad/ (I first thought to just use it and updated to use vite and integrate more complex button/axis handling but I also wanted to support more than 4 gamepads, have a virtual joystick and keyboard controls so this became its own thing instead of just a fork)
- - nipple.js (nipple.js itself is not mobile compatible because it direct accesses window)
+ - nipple.js (nipple.js itself is not svelte compatible because it directly accesses `window`)

 ## License